Introduction to EasyApache 4

-This document discusses the main improvements and benefits that EasyApache 4 provides for site owners, server owners, server administrators, and application developers.
+This document provides an overview of the improvements and benefits that EasyApache 4 provides for site owners, server owners, server administrators, and application developers.

 What does EasyApache 4 offer?

-EasyApache 4 represents a total overhaul of how cPanel & WHM ships and maintains our Apache and PHP distribution.
-EasyApache installs, configures, updates, and validates your web server, PHP, and other components of your web server.
+EasyApache 4 installs, configures, updates, and validates your web server, PHP, and other components of your web server.

-- cPanel & WHM does not require that you use EasyApache, but it provides an easy and convenient method to modify your web server.
-Your cPanel & WHM license includes the EasyApache software.
+- cPanel & WHM does not require that you use EasyApache 4, but it provides an easy and convenient method to modify your web server.
+Your cPanel & WHM license includes the EasyApache 4 software.

 - cPanel & WHM installs EasyApache 4 by default on new installations of systems that run cPanel & WHM version 58 or higher.

-- We strongly recommend that you update your cPanel & WHM version before you run EasyApache.
+- We strongly recommend that you update your cPanel & WHM version before you run EasyApache 4.

 - We only support EasyApache 4 on systems that run CentOS 6 or 7, CloudLinux™ 6 or 7, or Red Hat® Enterprise Linux 6 or 7, and run cPanel & WHM version 11.52 or higher.